-This gem is an outstanding 442 acres of undisturbed riparian bottomland located along the eastern outskirts of Kalispell and is Montana’s only state designated Natural Area.
+This gem is an outstanding 442 acres of undisturbed riparian bottomland located along the eastern outskirts of Kalispell.
 Flathead Audubon and Montana Audubon manage this special birding hotspot.
-Most of the Natural Area lies on the east side of the Stillwater River, accessible primarily by boat.
-There is a network of maintained trails on the west side of the Natural Area and the first 600 feet of the main trail is ADA accessible.
+Most of the area lies on the east side of the Stillwater River, accessible primarily by boat.
+There is a network of maintained trails on the west side of Owen Sowerwine and the first 600 feet of the main trail (Treasure Lane entrance) is ADA accessible.

-Birders who will be visiting the Owen Sowerwine Natural Area (one of the brochure’s “hotspots”) may wish to look at the list of birds specific to the Natural Area which can be found on the OSNA page.
-Birders are encouraged to report any species they see at OSNA that are not on the OSNA list.
+Birders who will be visiting Owen Sowerwine (one of the brochure’s “hotspots”) may wish to look at the list of birds specific to the area which can be found on the Owen Sowerwine page.
+Birders are encouraged to report any species they see at Owen Sowerwine that are not on the OSNA list.

 to access by boat: Float about a mile downstream from the Conrad Drive bridge over the Stillwater River located just east of intersection with Willow Glen.
 Or, paddle up river (it is very slow in the summer) from 2 miles downstream via the county river access located at the end of Leisure Lane (off Willow Glen).
 Floaters get a chance to explore the islands that comprise the bulk of the area, and the highest quality habitat.
 There are no maintained trails on these islands, please use caution in the dense understory.

 Directions for hiking: From downtown Kalispell, take 2nd Street east towards Woodland Park.
-Continue about a mile on Conrad Drive to the flashing light.
-Turn right on Willow Glen and continue 0.9 miles south; turn left onto Treasure Lane.
-Limited parking is located at the end of Treasure Lane; please do not block any driveways.
+Continue about a mile on Conrad Drive to the flashing red light.
+Turn right (south) on Willow Glen and drive 0.9 miles and turn left onto Treasure Lane, or drive 1.1 miles south and turn only Greenridge Drive (then left and right to parking).
+Limited parking is located at both entrances; please do not block any driveways.
 From Highway 93 heading north to Kalispell, access Willow Glen from the Toyota dealership (Four Corners) intersection, about 3 miles south of town.
-Treasure Lane is 1.7 miles north of Four Corners.
+Greenridge Drive is 1.5 miles north of Four Corners, and Treasure Lane is 1.7 miles north of Four Corners.

-Habitat: The Natural Area consists of mature cottonwood gallery forests with dense understory, riparian shrubs, backwater channels and the Stillwater River.
+Habitat: The area consists of mature cottonwood gallery forests with dense understory, riparian shrubs, backwater channels and the Stillwater River.
 Birch, spruce and forest openings add diversity.

-Birds: Over 100 species of birds have been recorded in this designated important bird area.
+Birds: Over 150 species of birds have been recorded in this designated Important Bird Area.
 A spring hike on the unimproved trails will provide Red-eyed and Warbling Vireos, Gray Catbird, Bullock’s Oriole, Black- headed Grosbeak, White-breasted Nuthatch, Least and Willow Flycatcher, Red-naped Sapsucker and Yellow Warbler.
 Look around the huge cottonwood snags for Pileated Woodpecker and Vaux’s Swift, as this is one of the best local areas for both.
-Along the river you will find Common Goldeneye, Hooded and Common Mergansers, Wood Ducks, Osprey and Great Blue Heron (there is a heronry on the north end of Leisure Island).
+Along the river you will find Common Goldeneye, Hooded and Common Mergansers, Wood Ducks, Osprey, Eagles, and Great Blue Heron (there is a heronry on the north end of Leisure Island).
 There is also a small resident flock of Wild Turkey.

 West Valley Ponds